Search Tips

 RULE 1.16 DECLINING OR TERMINATING REPRESENTATION

-(a) Except as stated in paragraph (c), a lawyer shall not represent a client or, where representation has commenced, shall seek to withdraw from the representation of a client if:
+(a) A lawyer shall inquire into and assess the facts and circumstances of each representation to determine whether the lawyer may accept or continue the representation.
+Except as stated in paragraph (c), a lawyer shall not represent a client or, where representation has commenced, shall seek to withdraw from the representation of a client if:

 (1) the lawyer reasonably believes that the representation will result in violation of these Rules or other law;